dnsimple/dnsimple-developer/content/sandbox.markdown

 To register domains with your sandbox account you will need an active subscription ([see below](#testing-subscriptions)).
 You can register every domain you want, as long as it's available because you are still sharing a system with other customers.

-*Domains you register within the sandbox will not resolve*
+*Domains you register within the sandbox will not have DNS service*

 ## Testing Subscriptions